Docs

 The Meta block defines where the document will be placed in the sidebar.
 In this case, it is adjacent to the Checkbox’s stories.
 By default, the docs sidebar node is titled "Docs", but this can be customized by passing a name prop (e.g., <Meta of={CheckboxStories} name="Info" />).
 If you want to place a docs node at an arbitrary point in the navigation hierarchy, you can use the title prop (e.g., <Meta title="path/to/node" />).

-MDX supports standard markdown (”commonmark”) by default and can be extended to support GitHub-flavored markdown (GFM) and other extensions (see Breaking changes, below).
+MDX supports standard markdown ("commonmark") by default and can be extended to support GitHub Flavored Markdown (GFM) and other extensions (see the Troubleshooting section to learn more about some of the current limitations).

 Finally, MDX supports blocks of arbitrary JSX.